 Fly into Hartford, CT.
 Pick a budget hotel with a free shuttle near the airport.
 We arrived late at night and went straight to our hotel.

-Drop off the rental car and enjoy the morning exploring downtown Albany.
-Later, head to the train station to depart on the six hour Amtrak journey to Niagara Falls, New York.
+Save money on parking by dropping off the rental car at yet another downtown lot.
+Enjoy the morning exploring downtown Albany, including the New York State Capitol and The Egg.
+Later, head to the train station to depart on the six-hour Amtrak journey to Niagara Falls, New York.
 This is some great downtime to rest and catch up.
 There are more departure options and more affordable prices if you go to the New York side as opposed to the Canadian side!
+Then, take an Uber to your hotel!

 Get up early to get a jump on all the excitement of Niagara Falls.
-We were able to get soaked on the Maid of the Mist, soar over the water on the MistRider, and get blasted by the Cave of the Winds.
+We were able to get soaked on the Maid of the Mist, soar over the water on the MistRider (and we thank them for hosting our visit), and get blasted by the Cave of the Winds.
 This is a fun place to just spend the day walking around, taking pictures, eating, and adventuring!
 Just remember to bring at some quarters so you can pay the fee to cross back to the American side when you’re done for the day!

 Catch a ride to the Buffalo Airport for departing flight.
 We made it home in time for dinner!